top of page

 What is XIRR in mutual funds?

-XIRR (Extended Internal Rate of Return) is a financial function that computes the annualised return on a series of cash flows that occur at irregular intervals.
-In the context of mutual funds, it is the most accurate measure of your actual portfolio return especially for SIP investors.
-It finds the single annualised interest rate that, when applied to all your cash outflows (investments) and inflows (withdrawals/redemptions) on their exact dates, makes the net present value (
+Last Reviewed and Updated: 17 Aug 2026 XIRR (Extended Internal Rate of Return) is a financial function that computes the annualised return of an investment where cash flows happen at irregular intervals.
+In the context of mutual fund SIP investing, where you add money at different times and potentially make withdrawals at others, it is the only mathematically honest way to measure your actual returns.
+It finds the single annualised interest rate that, when applied to all your

 Mar 176 min read